JeffAllen714/MatrixScan/README.md

 # MatrixScan

 MatrixScan is a comprehensive Linux privilege escalation checker with a Matrix-inspired theme.
 It systematically analyzes your system for potential privilege escalation vectors, security misconfigurations, and vulnerabilities that could be exploited to gain higher privileges.
-Unlike other security tools, MatrixScan presents its findings within the metaphor of "The Matrix," making security assessments more engaging while remaining thorough and professional.

 ## Features

 - **Comprehensive Analysis**: Performs over 200 individual security checks across 15 categories
-- **Matrix-Themed Output**: Engaging feedback with references to "The Matrix" movie
 - **Detailed Reporting**: Generates complete reports with findings and recommendations
 - **Red Pill Mode**: Verbose output option that shows "how deep the rabbit hole goes"
 - **Color-Coded Results**: Easy identification of security issues by severity